blurite/rsprot/README.md

 - Java 11

 ## Supported Versions
-This library currently supports revision 221, 222, 223, 224, 225 and 226 OldSchool desktop clients.
+This library currently supports revision 221-227 OldSchool desktop clients.

 ## Quick Guide
 This section covers a quick guide for how to use the protocol after implementing the base API.
 It is not a guide for the base API itself, that will come in the future.
-This specific quick guide refers to revision 226.
+This specific quick guide refers to revision 227.

 #### Player Initialization
 When a player logs in, a new protocol instance must be allocated for